microsoft/vivainsights_ingressupload/README.md

 Follow these steps to set up your console application:
 1. First, clone the app.
 To do this, open command prompt and enter: ```git clone https://github.com/nikita-msft/Descriptive-Data-Upload-App.git```.
 2. If Visual Studio was open, close it.
 Open/re-open Visual Studio as ***admin***.
 3. On the right, click 'Open a local folder'.
 Choose the cloned folder.
+Note that the cloned folder will reside in whichever directory you ran the ```git clone``` command from.
 4. At the top of Visual Studio, you will need to select a start up project.
 Select ```DescriptiveDataUploadApp.csproj```.
 5. Click the play button to 'Run' the app.
 Or, press Ctrl + F5.
 6. A console should pop up asking you for inputs.